LiamYaoLian/blog-source/blog/source/_posts/Design-Pattern.md

 * implementation
     - private constructor
     - private static object
-    - public static method to create and get
+    - public static method to create and get.
+Need to consider whether to add lock
 * type
     - hungry: Instantiate when loading the class; thread-safe
     ```